-The best grind for Cold brew made with the Cold Pro™ is the coarsest grind, or 1 notch coarser than your French press setting.
-We have a MAHLKÖNIG® Kenia and use the #20 setting.
+The best grind for cold brew made with the Cold Pro™ is the coarsest grind, or 1 notch coarser than your French press setting.
+We have a MAHLKÖNIG® Kenia grinder and use the #20 setting.
 A coarse grind allows for less surface area and a slower steeping process.
 Too fine of a grind can result in over-steeped grounds.

 The flow of concentrate through the felt outlet filter is incredibly slow.
 After allowing the grounds to drain, I open the faucet and it can take up to 2 hours to empty from the bucket.
 Why is it so slow?